 The course has a team set up in MS Teams under the name Particle Physics (2023/24/1), available only for registered students.
 The access code is sent via Neptun.

-The course consists of 2x45 minutes of lectures every week, and an exercise class, organised as 2x45 minutes every two weeks.
+The course consists of 2x45 minutes of lectures every week, and an exercise class, organised as 2x45 minutes biweekly.
 The language of the course is English.

 Overview of scales in Nature.
 Special relativity.
 Classification of particles.

 Introduction to weak interactions.
 Beta decay, neutrino.
 Parity and CP violation.
 CPT symmetry.

 Introduction to strong interactions.
 Isospin, strangeness.
 SU(3) quark model.

 Relativistic field theory, canonical formalism, Noether theorem.